zama-ai/bounty-program/README.md

 ## 🎉 Welcome to the Zama [Bounty Program](#-bounty-program) and [Grant Program](#-grant-program)!

-[Zama](https://github.com/zama-ai) is a cryptography company working on Fully Homomorphic Encryption (FHE) and other tools that simplify privacy protecion.
-We're happy to launch these <b>experimental</b> programs to encourage developers from the community to collaborate with us in advancing this technology!
+[Zama](https://github.com/zama-ai) is a cryptography company working on Fully Homomorphic Encryption (FHE) and other tools that make protecting privacy easy.
+We started these <em>experimental</em> programs to encourage developers from the community to collaborate with us in advancing the FHE space!
 <br></br>

 ## 📃 Table of content
 - [Bounty Program](#-bounty-program)